cheminfo/sdf-parser/README.md

 ## require('sdf-parser') (sdf, options)

 options:
+* exclude : array of string containing the fields to discard
-* only : array of string containing the fields to keep
+* include : array of string containing the fields to keep

 ## Test